How do you meet and date during COVID – and is online dating the future?

 How to find a date during a pandemic

 Naturally, online dating has seen a soar both in use and acceptance, and the latter is a good thing.
 After all, what would we do without the internet today?
 It enables us to see family and friends, and even go on a date.
 Technology really has opened up a whole new world, even for the older generation.
-Online dating sites offer a quick, cheap way of meeting other singles in a similar situation, of similar age, with similar interests, etc. Algorithms take the hard work off our hands and suggest potential matches, and wink, like, and chat functions allow us to decide on what level to engage with a potential date.
+Online dating sites, in particular specialist sites for single parent dating, offer a quick, cheap way of meeting other singles in a similar situation, of similar age, with similar interests, etc. Algorithms take the hard work off our hands and suggest potential matches, and wink, like, and chat functions allow us to decide on what level to engage with a potential date.
 And you are under no obligation to engage at all – if you are not interested, you just move on and continue looking for that special someone.
 It is an incredibly convenient way to meet new people, not just for singles without kids but also for single parents who would usually need a babysitter for their first face to face meeting.

 How to meet up during COVID

 Skype, face time, zoom and Google Meet, and other video software have enabled us to have first dates without meeting in person.
 Don’t sit at your work desk – set the scene, with the lights dimmed, a cosy chair and a glass of wine or your favourite tipple in hand!